jacekkulis/incognito-server-php/README.md

 ### POST request format

+Send HTTP POST with format like:
+,,,
-"keyName" : "value" <br />
+"keyName" : "value"
-//identificator<br />
+,,,

+We need few info send through post:<br />

+Identificator:
+,,,
-"id" : "generate rand id"<br />
+"id" : "generated id"
-//who wants anything<br />
+,,,

+Info about client (who wants anything) for example:
+,,,
-"client" : "raspberry" or "android"<br />
+"client" : "raspberry"
-//what app or rasp need<br />
+"client" : "android"
+,,,

+Info about what client needs for example:
+,,,
+"request" : "notification"
-"request" : "notification" or "cameraPreview" or "screenshot"<br />
+"request" : "cameraPreview"
+,,,

+It can be send with JSON format.

 ### Installing